- 1 What is Commercial and Advertising Art?

 In terms of educational requirements, Commercial and Advertising Art degree holders will have typically studied the following courses while in college:

-Online Colleges Other Students Requested Information From:
+Schools Other Students Requested Information From:

 For students that earn a college degree in Commercial and Advertising Art, there are several fields of specialization that one can pursue.
 The options range from managers, marketing, advertising, promotions specialist, leaders, directors, project specialists, human resources, teachers, editors, public relations, graphic designers, and business administration in the public or private domain to name a few possible career tracks.